• Skip to primary navigation

 6. Whilst the wings are baking, add the sauce ingredients to a pot and bring to a boil.

-Boil for 5-10 minutes on medium-high heat till it forms a sticky glaze.
+Boil for 5-10 minutes on medium heat or medium-high heat till it forms a sticky glaze.
 (Stir every now and then so it doesn't burn in the pot.)

-Once the wings are out of the oven, toss in the sticky glaze then serve.
-Enjoy!
+Once the wings are out of the oven, toss in the sticky glaze in a large bowl then serve.
+Serve extra sauce in a small bowl on the side as a dip.
+Garnish with green onions and enjoy!

 Expert Tips